Credit Cards With Free Travel Insurance

 What activates a credit card's travel insurance coverage?

-To activate the travel insurance coverage on your credit card, you may need to meet certain requirements such as using the card to pay for a portion of your travel expenses or pre-registering your trip with the card
+To activate the travel insurance coverage on your credit card, you may need to meet certain requirements such as using the card to pay for a portion of your travel expenses or pre-registering your trip with the card.

 Is credit card travel insurance good enough to travel on?

 While the travel insurance offered by credit cards can provide valuable coverage, it is essential to assess whether the benefits meet your specific travel needs.
 Depending on your destination and the nature of your trip, you may need additional or specialised travel insurance coverage.
+You also need to consider your health condition.
+This is particularly the case for medical emergencies, where you may encounter situations due to pre-existing conditions.
+Most credit cards will cover medical emergencies, but not those occuring due to pre-existing conditions.

 Is credit card travel insurance worth it?